 Overall, we think it’s still better to try to attend an elite university, but we’re not sure.

-You can get more information on how to compare different institutions using “value-added” rankings, such as this one provided by the Economist for the U.S.
+You can get more information on how to compare different institutions using ‘value-added’ rankings, such as this one provided by The Economist for the US.

-There’s also evidence that an elite university degree is helpful if you do a liberal arts major or business degree but not if you major in science.
+There’s also evidence that an elite university degree is helpful if you do a liberal arts major or a business degree, but not if you major in science.
 This could be because arts subjects are harder to evaluate, so employers resort to credentials to compare candidates.
 Your network might also be more important outside of science.
 So, if you want to study science, going to a good value state college is a decent option.